tjhuffman4246/baseballstrategy-hks/README.md

 ## Tables

 Run expectancy and win probability tables, constructed using the `gt` package and information from Baseball Prospectus and FanGraphs.

+## THuffman_AveryLitReview.docx

+The beginning of a more thorough literature review on the subject of the sacrifice bunt and stolen bases.